Rettroix/Spyrofanworks/_posts/2016-9-2- Site Updates - 2nd September 2016 - Grand Opening.markdown

         <h1>SpyroEdit</h1><h4>Spyro Tool by LXShadow</h4>
         <p class="meta"><small>&nbsp;<i class="fa fa-calendar-o"></i>Sep 2, 2016</small></p><hr/>
         <div class="post">
         An amazing tool that allows you to hack all three ps1 Spyro games.
-It includes features such as an object editor, an online mode, Texture and Skybox replacement plus more! <a href="http://www.spyrofanworks.com/tools-and-utilities.html">CLICK HERE TO GO TO PAGE</a>
+It includes features such as an object editor, an online mode, Texture and Skybox replacement plus more! <a href="{{ site.baseurl }}/tools/spyroedit">CLICK HERE TO GO TO PAGE</a>
         </div>
       </div>
     </div>